LegitCoconut/os_project_real_time_transcription/README.md

 EchoVault is a real-time transcription service that captures audio from a user's microphone, transcribes it using OpenAI's Whisper model, and displays the text live on a web interface.
 This project demonstrates a powerful integration between a local Python backend for audio processing and a modern web application for real-time data display.

+## How It Works

+The system is split into two main components:

+1.  **The Backend (`backend_Server/final.py`)**: A Python script that runs on the user's local machine.
+It captures microphone audio, breaks it into chunks, transcribes each chunk using the Whisper AI model, and sends the resulting text to the frontend's API endpoint.
+2.  **The Frontend (Next.js App)**: A web application that receives the transcribed text.
+When a message is received, it's stored in a MongoDB database and simultaneously broadcast to all clients connected to the same room using Server-Sent Events (SSE).
+This allows for a live, real-time feed of the transcription.

+## Project Setup

+For detailed instructions on how to set up and run both the backend server and the frontend web application, please refer to the [Setup Guide](./setup.md).

 ## Core Features

 ### Backend (Python Script)